Kyleg142/localsage/README.md

 pip install localsage
 ```

-That's it! ✅

-👉 Type `localsage` into your terminal to launch, then use the `!h` command to view usage. 👈
+Type `localsage` into your terminal to launch the CLI.
+Type `!h` to view usage.

 **Read through the usage tables carefully!** Proper command usage is key to getting full use out of Local Sage.
 It is a CLI frontend, after all.